Johns Hopkins University, HLTCOE

 Hi!
 I am a senior research scientist at the Johns Hopkins University Human Language Technology Center of Excellence (HLTCOE).
 I am also an assistant research professor in the Department of Computer Science and a member of the Center for Language and Speech Processing (CLSP).
 Previously, I was assistant professor at the Nara Institute of Science and Technology (2012-2015) and research associate at NTT CS Labs (2009-2012).
 I received my B.S. in 2003 from Rice University, and PhD in 2009 from the University of Washington, both in Electrical Engineering.
 My research interests lie at the intersection of Natural Language Processing and Machine Learning, in particular on areas relating to machine translation, semantics, and deep learning.

-My recent projects include: (a) representation learning for words and sentences, (b) neural sequence-to-sequence models and their extensions for machine translation, information extraction, and search (c) multi-objective optimization for fast, small, and accurate deep learning models.
+My recent projects include: (a) domain adaptation for neural machine translation [see 1, 2, 3, 4, 5], (b) end-to-end cross-lingual information extraction and retrieval, (c) multi-objective optimization for fast, small, and accurate deep learning models.
 I'm fortunate to have great collaborators.

-- Previous Ph.D. graduates: Hiroki Ouchi, Fei Cheng (now at NII), Xiaoyi Wu, Frances Yung (now at Saarland University), Masashi Tsubaki (now at AIST), Xiaodong Liu (now at Microsoft), Yanyan Luo (now at Baidu)
+- Previous lab members: : Mitchell Gordon, Pamela Shapiro (now at Comcast), Sheng Zhang (now at Microsoft, co-advised with Ben Van Durme) Muhammad Rahman (now at NIH), Sorami Hisamoto (now at WorksApplications), Hiroki Ouchi (now at NAIST), Fei Cheng (now at NII), Xiaoyi Wu, Frances Yung (now at Saarland University), Masashi Tsubaki (now at AIST), Xiaodong Liu (now at Microsoft), Yanyan Luo (now at Baidu)

 Selected Publications [click here for full list, or Google scholar profile]: